 The Tampa Bay Times Newspaper in Education program (NIE) is a cooperative effort between schools and the Times Publishing Co. to encourage the use of newspapers in print and electronic form as educational resources - a "living textbook."
-Our educational resources fall into the category of informational text, a type of nonfiction text.
-The primary purpose of informational text is to convey information about the natural or social world.
+Our educational resources fall into the category of

-NIE serves educators, students and families by providing schools with class sets of the Pulitzer Prize-winning Tampa Bay Times plus award-winning original educational publications, teacher guides, lesson plans, educator workshops and many more resources - all at no cost to schools, teachers or families.
+NIE serves educators, students and families by providing schools with class sets of the Pulitzer Prizewinning Tampa Bay Times plus award-winning original educational publications, teacher guides, lesson plans, educator workshops and many more resources - all at no cost to schools, teachers or families.